tttapa/RPi-Cpp-Toolchain/README.md

 A useful feature of this repository is that it allows you to debug on-target: the GUI for the debugger runs on your computer, but the actual code runs on the Raspberry Pi.
 This uses SSH and the GDB server.

-Check out the `.vscode/launch.json` and `.vscode/tasks.json` files to see how it works: first, the active target binary is copied to the Raspberry Pi over SSH, next, the GDB server is started on the RPi, and finally, the GDB client is started locally.
+Check out the `.vscode/launch.json` and `.vscode/tasks.json` files to see how it works: first, the active target binary is copied to the Raspberry Pi over SSH, the GDB server is started on the RPi, and the local GDB client connects to it.

 This requires the right SSH and hostname setup, both on your computer and on the RPi.
 Instructions can be found here: <https://tttapa.github.io/Pages/Raspberry-Pi/Installation+Setup/index.html>
-Make sure mDNS is setup correctly, so that GDB can find the RPi at the address `rpi3.local`, and that you have a `.ssh/config` file with a config for the Raspberry Pi, called `RPi3`.
+Make sure mDNS is setup correctly, and that you have a `.ssh/config` file with a config for the Raspberry Pi, called `RPi`.

-You also need a cross-platform version of the GDB client on your computer.
-This can be installed using the `scripts/install-cross-gdb.sh` script.

 ## Cross-compiling Python modules and C/C++ extensions